andycranston/scrshot/README.md

 Things left to do ...

-* Have a Solaris style "spinner" instead of the "Waiting for screenshot..." message scrolling up the command prompt window
+* Find a faster way to convert the image to a monochrome format
 * Investigate having the program "daemonize" into the background

 ---------------------------------------------------